heungwook/heungwook.github.io/pages/mydoc/mydoc_about.md

     - Installed 10 E10000 systems on three major sites and one of them has been listed in the TOP500 Supercomputer Sites(www.top500.org, KT FreeTel).
     - Configured 6 Sun Cluster systems with E10000 and E5500.
     - Configured huge volumes for DB with EMC and A5x00/A3500 storages and Veritas Volume Manager
-- 1995 ~ 1996, Hyundai Electronics Industries Co., Ltd., Kyunggi-do, Korea
+- 1995 ~ 1996, Hyundai Electronics Industries Co., Ltd., Kyunggi-do, Korea -  SK Hynix
     - Engineer, Semiconductor Division
     - Developed programs for testing DRAM products.